Dr Mark Bryan

 - The impact of labour market experiences on wellbeing

 - Econometric and statistical methods for describing and analysing labour market outcomes

 ‘Unpacking the Disability Employment Gap’, £286,645 from the Nuffield Foundation (with Jennifer Roberts, Andrew Bryce and Cristina Sechel).

 September 2021 – August 2024.

 - Teaching activities

-My teaching emphasises the importance of concepts rather than technical complexity.
-I focus on how key economic ideas can be used to understand issues in the real world, but I also discuss their limitations and the need to evaluate models critically in light of the evidence.
-All my teaching includes topical examples, often drawn from my experience of policy research.
+Mark's teaching emphasises the importance of concepts rather than technical complexity.
+He focuses on how key economic ideas can be used to understand issues in the real world, but he also discusses their limitations and the need to evaluate models critically in light of the evidence.
+All his teaching includes topical examples, often drawn from his experience of policy research.